Section 194Q of Income Tax Act

 • So, Mr. A needs to deduct Rs.
 2,000 (0.1% of 20 lakh) as TDS and pay it to the government.

-Who does Section 194Q of the Income Tax Act apply to?
+Also Read: Section 80C of Income Tax Act

 Section 194Q applies to buyers who have a total turnover, gross receipts, or sales exceeding Rs.
 10 crores in the previous year.
 Additionally,